 Platelets (Plts) help the blood in our bodies to clot and help prevent bleeding.
 A normal platelet count is 160,000 – 370,000.
 Thrombocytopenia is when the platelet count is below 100,000.

-Symptoms may not appear unless the platelet count is very low (i.e. 1ess than 10,000 – 20,000).
-They may include:
+Symptoms may not appear unless the platelet count is very low (less than 10,000 – 20,000).
+Symptoms may include:

-Bleeding, oozing gums
+Prolonged bleeding, oozing gums